umbralcalc/umbralcalc.github.io/_posts/simulating_real_world_systems.md

 The [stochadex project](https://stochadex.github.io/) is designed based on the simulation software fundamentals described in this collection of posts.
 Using this, we can create software to help take better actions in a huge variety of different problem domains.

-## Example: Event-based rugby match simulations to evaluate manager decision-making
+## Example: Evaluating rugby manager decision-making

 <!-- TODO: Diagram of simulation, project description and links... -->